Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 • Taken an Oath of Office.

-How to Apply
+How to Apply for Certification or Recertification

-Submit your Board of Revision Certification Application
+Submit your Board of Revision Certification/Recertification Application

-The registrar will contact a board within 10 business days after receiving their application if:
+The Registrar will contact a board within 10 business days after receiving their application if:

 We need your feedback to improve saskatchewan.ca.
 Help us improve